awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    + **ClusterName**: Enter the name that you used when you created your Amazon EKS cluster\.
 **Important**
 This name must exactly match your Amazon EKS cluster name\.
 Otherwise, your worker nodes will be unable to join it\.
    + **ClusterControlPlaneSecurityGroup**: Enter the security group or groups that you used when you created your Amazon EKS cluster\.
 This AWS CloudFormation template creates a worker node security group that allows traffic to and from the cluster control plane security group specified\.
+**Important**
+The worker node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
+If this security group is shared with other resources, you may block or disrupt connections to those resources\.
    + **NodeGroupName**: Enter a name for your node group\.
 This name can be used later to identify the Auto Scaling node group that is created for your worker nodes\.
    + **NodeAutoScalingGroupMinSize**: Enter the minimum number of nodes to which your worker node Auto Scaling group can scale in\.
    + **NodeAutoScalingGroupDesiredCapacity**: Enter the desired number of nodes to scale to when your stack is created\.